-Broadening of attention for the detection of threat was specific in the current study to neuroticism traits.
-Self-reported psychoticism traits were unrelated to delays in making a saccade towards the target; however, they were positively linked to directional errors to distractors across all emotional stimuli and in parafoveal and peripheral vision, suggesting a general difficulty in supressing exogenous (reflexive) saccades towards both threatening and non-threatening distractors.
+The broadening of attention for the detection of threat was specific in the current study to neuroticism traits.
+Selfreported psychoticism traits were unrelated to delays in making a saccade towards the target; however, they were positively linked to directional errors to distractors across all emotional stimuli and in parafoveal and peripheral vision, suggesting a general difficulty in supressing exogenous (reflexive) saccades towards both threatening and nonthreatening face distractors.
 The study further showed that psychoticism traits were associated with poor quality friendships and that directional errors to threat stimuli were important in understanding this association.
-Early research used models of social information processing have found biases to hostile social cues in children with aggressive and conduct problems (e.g., Cadesky, Mota & Schachar, 2000) and have argued that this processing style underpins increased aggression across development(Dodge, 2006).
-In support, the current study highlighted that selective attention to angry faces was important in understanding links positive between psychoticism traits and poor quality friendships as reflected in lowered reports of companionship (e.g., spending time with friends in their spare time).
+Early research using models of social information processing have found biases to hostile social cues in children with aggressive and conduct problems (e.g., Cadesky, Mota & Schachar, 2000) and have argued that this processing style underpins increased aggression across development (Dodge, 2006).
+In support, the current study highlighted that selective attention to angry faces was important in understanding links between psychoticism traits and poor quality friendships as reflected in lowered reports of companionship (e.g., spending time with friends in their spare time).
 The results fit with previous research which has found that attentional biases to threat are linked to difficulties with social interaction over time (Pérez-Edgar et al., 2010).
-And they are consistent with theoretical frameworks that focus on attentional processes to understand academic and social outcomes in children and adolescents (Rueda et al., 2010).
-The findings suggest that children who show early emerging psychoticism traits and attentional biases to threat are at increased risk of reduced opportunities for social development with peers.
-The highlight that in this case children might benefit from attention bias modification interventions to improve peer relationships that focus on to training attention away from angry/ hostile cues (review by Lowther & Newman 2014).
+The findings are also consistent with theoretical frameworks that focus on attentional processes to understand academic and social outcomes in children and adolescents (Rueda et al., 2010).
+One implication of the findings is that children who show early emerging psychoticism traits and attentional biases to threat are at increased risk of having fewer opportunities for social development with peers.
+In practical terms the findings highlight that children might benefit from attention bias modification interventions to improve peer relationships that focus on training attention away from angry/ hostile cues (review by Lowther & Newman 2014).

-In summary, the results from the current study indicate differential attentional processes in late childhood for self-reported neuroticism and psychoticism personality traits that have important implications for the development of prevention and intervention methods in development and psychopathology.
+In summary, the results from the current study indicate differential attentional processes in late childhood for selfreported neuroticism and psychoticism personality traits, that have important implications for the development of prevention and intervention methods in development and psychopathology.
 Hypervigilance for threat in neuroticism and the moderating effect of attentional control to shift attention away from threat suggest that young people with elevated anxious affect might benefit from attentional training to allow them to effectively meet task goals.
 In contrast, the significance of selective attention to threat in children with elevated self-reported psychoticism traits in understanding lower quality friendships indicates that interventions aimed to attenuate attentional capture may be important in the development of effective peer relationships.
-Future research should aim to replicate these findings using more naturalistic measure of peer interactions and to understand the impact of attention on the emergence of anxiety and behavioural difficulties over time.
+Future research should aim to replicate to increase an understanding of the impact of attention on the emergence of internalising and externalising symptoms over time.